ThompsonJonM/cypress-demoqa/README.md

       - Response:
       - { "userID":{ID},"username":{USERNAME},"books":[] }
   - Add a book
+    - UI and API
   - Delete a book
+    - UI and API
   - Delete all books
+    - UI and API
   - Delete account
+    - UI and API